This post may contain affiliate links and products provided for consideration. For more information, visit our Editorial Policy.

 Last, but certainly not least, the purple duochrome in the fourth row is special.
 Although it presents as purple, it has a pink and blue shift, depending on the light.
 I love to wear it as an unexpected eyeshadow and when it’s mixed together with the other three shades, it adds a special dimension to the overall tone.

-In exciting reformulation news, Undone Beauty has reformulated their Light On Mascara!
+In exciting reformulation news, Undone Beauty has reformulated its Light On Mascara!
 I wasn’t a fan of the initial formula (in fact, I ranked it second to last in my comprehensive brand review).
 The new formula is drier and although it doesn’t give me the sky-high glamorous lashes that I crave, it’s a lovely mascara to add depth and define my lashes on more low key days.

 The shade I have, Black Gold, has micro glitters mixed into the formula that translate into a subtle glint on the lashes.
 Black Lapis is a multi-dimensional blue duochrome that also translates onto the lashes.
 If you’re a mascara fan that has always wanted a little something extra on your eyes that doesn’t involve false lashes, this $8 might be just the thing you’ve been looking for.